Robert Chester Ruark, Jr. (1915-1965)

-Welcome to the Robert Ruark Society's home on the Internet.
-The society is made up of a group of fans from all across Ruark's native North Carolina, the nation and from around the world.
+Welcome to the Robert Ruark Society website.
+The society is made up of a group of fans from all across Ruark's native North Carolina, the nation, and from around the world.
 We remember Ruark and we want others to remember him, too.

 You will find a few photos of Robert Ruark on this page and other pages for your enjoyment.
-Some pages, such as this one, feature a photo slide-presentation.
-Just click the point of the large center arrow below the first large photo and take the photographic slide-tour.
-Photos may also be saved and printed.
+Some pages feature a photo slide-presentation.

 Greg Jenkins, Editor of Wildlife in North Carolina magazine has also given the society permission to place on this site an article that appeared in the November 2008 edition of that publication, titled "Ruark in His Prime."
 It's from Alan Ritchie's book, Ruark Remembered.
 Greg is also searching for two other articles on Ruark that appeared in Wildlife and will give the society permission to use those as well.
 To learn more about the North Carolina Wildlife Resources Commission (WRC) and Wildlife in North Carolina check out the WRC website found at www.ncwildlife.org.
 The article "Ruark in His Prime" may be downloaded here.

-This site is found at either domain name; www.robertruarksociety.org or at www.robertruark.org.
-It will continue to be a "work in progress" because we plan to continue inceasing the content of this site.
+This site is found at either domain name; www.robertruarksociety.org (old site hosted by Network Solutions) or at www.robertruark.org (new site on Squarespace).
+This fall, we are migrating from the old site to this one.
+It will continue to be a "work in progress" because we plan to continue to add content to this site.
 In the Society Archives section we will park some of the older pages or other information for your continued reference and for review by new members.

 Feel free to share your Robert Ruark photos and stories with the Robert Ruark Society.